-- 145. For each species and season assessed, the predicted mortality due to displacement was determined and the impact of this assessed in terms of the change in the baseline mortality rate of the relevant population.
-It has been assumed that all age classes are equally at risk of displacement in proportion to their presence in the population. - 146.
+- 145. Birds are considered to be most at risk from operational disturbance and displacement effects when they are resident (e.g. during the breeding season or wintering season).
+The small risk of impact to migrating birds is better considered in terms of barrier effects.
+However, SNCB (2017) suggests that migration periods should also be assessed using the matrix approach and this has been undertaken where appropriate. - 146.
+For each species and season assessed, the predicted mortality due to displacement was determined and the impact of this assessed in terms of the change in the baseline mortality rate of the relevant population.
+It has been assumed that all age classes are equally at risk of displacement in proportion to their presence in the population. - 147.
 As no information on seasonal population age structure is available from site data, it is necessary to calculate an average baseline mortality rate for all age classes for each species screened in for assessment.
-These were calculated using empirical information on the survival rates for each age class and their relative proportions in the population. - 147.
+These were calculated using empirical information on the survival rates for each age class and their relative proportions in the population. - 148.
 Demographic rates for each species from Horswill and Robinson (2015) were entered into a matrix population model.
 This was used to calculate the expected proportions in each age class.
 To obtain robust stable age class distributions for less well studied species (e.g. divers) the rates were modified to obtain a stable population size.
 Each age class survival rate was multiplied by its proportion and the total for all ages summed to give the average survival rate for all ages.
 Taking this value from 1 gives the average mortality rate.
 The demographic rates and the age class proportions and average mortality rates calculated from them are presented in Table 12.16.